YoSiJo/zabbix-housekeeper-script/README.md

 Run the DELETE query for the 'history_text' table.

 ### --table-history-uint-age( |=)timestamp
-Run the DELETE query for the 'history_unit' table.
+Run the DELETE query for the 'history_uint' table.

 ### --table-trends-age( |=)timestamp
 Run the DELETE query for the 'trends' table.

 ### --table-trends-uint-age( |=)timestamp
-Run the DELETE query for the 'trends_unit' table.
+Run the DELETE query for the 'trends_uint' table.

 ### --time-log, -t